 Skip to Content

-“Quoi” (pronounced kwah) in French means “what”.
-However, learning how and when to use this word can be somewhat of a mystery to many students.
-This post will explain how to use quoi in the context of “what” and how to use it as a common filler word.
+Quoi in French means “what” in French.
+Learning how and when to use this word can be somewhat of a mystery to many students.
+This post will explains how use quoi in the context of “what” and how to use it as a common filler word.
+Quoi comes from quid (what) in Latin.

 quoi